 Many energy trading firms are seeing strong growth in hedging and trading activity.
 The financial size and complexity of most energy trades, steady rise in energy prices plus challenges of operating in different jurisdictions exacerbate the risks linked to this operation.

 We work closely with clients to address big trading risk issues and provide innovative solutions to tackle fraud, misconduct, manipulation and other topics.

-Head of Energy and Natural Resources
+Partner and Chair, Energy and Natural Resources

 KPMG in the UK

 We can assist with the issues your business is facing and provide the services you require.

 KPMG LLP, a UK limited liability partnership, and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative, a Swiss entity.
 All rights reserved.